The Impact of Aging, Hearing Loss and Cognitive Burden on Health Literacy on Older Adults

 CA: The Board of Behavioral Sciences has deferred CE course approvals to APA and ASWB for its licensees.
 See those approvals under Psychologists and Social Workers.

 Other States: If your state is not specifically listed, nearly all state Counselor and MFT boards accept either APA or ASWB approval, or are reciprocal with other state licensing board approvals, such as those listed below.
 Check with your board to be sure.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been preapproved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization from which they wish to obtain credit.

 - 1.00 AAPC - Coders

 - 1.00 CCMC - General - Case Managers

-These materials are intended ONLY for those who attend the live webcast held on July 19, 2019.
+These materials are intended ONLY for those that attended the live webcast on Tues., Sept.
+22, 2020.